Ruiziz/ExchangeRate/README.md

 # ExchangeRate

-> This is a Final project of CIT590 written by shunl & ruizz
+> This is a Final project of CIT590 written by shunl & ruizi

 ## What is it?